primatejs/primate/README.md

 * Secure by default with HTTPS, hash-verified scripts and a strong CSP
 * Built-in support for sessions with secure cookies
 * Input verification using data domains
-* Several data stores available: In-Memory (built-in), [File][primate-file-store], [JSON][primate-json-store],
+* Many different data store modules: In-Memory (built-in), [File][primate-file-store], [JSON][primate-json-store], [MongoDB][primate-mongodb-store]
-[MongoDB][primate-mongodb-store]
 * Easy modelling of`1:1`, `1:n` and `n:m` relationships